balajiiyer/samosa/README.md

 Leaderboard for all Fitness Tracking Devices

-Samosa currently supports {fitbit, Jawbone Up }
+Samosa currently supports {fitbit, up}

 In future it might support { vivofit,Nikeplus, Argus Lifetrak}